Menaul School

 Menaul School is an independent, co-educational, college preparatory day-and-boarding school located in Albuquerque, New Mexico.
+The Presbyterian Church established the institution in 1881 and again in 1896 as an American Indian boarding training school for the Pueblo peoples and the Hispanos of New Mexico.
+During the Cold War, the school shifted to its current model of admitting many international students.

-Established in 1896 as a training school for "Spanish-American boys", Menaul School has evolved into a multicultural institution serving a diverse student body from grades 6 through 12.
+Menaul School is a multicultural institution serving a diverse student body from grades 6 through 12.
 Menaul School is Albuquerque's most diverse school, with a longstanding majority-minority population and students currently hailing from more than 28 countries and six Native American nations and pueblos.
 Menaul School's campus is also the home of the Menaul Historical Library of the Southwest.